-Outstanding undergraduate students may apply in the Spring of the Junior Year to participate in the Departmental Honors Program.
+Outstanding undergraduate students may apply in the spring of their Junior Year to participate in the Departmental Honors Program.
 The centerpiece of the program is the production of a Senior Honors Thesis.
 Students admitted to the program work on an original research project with an individual faculty advisor on a topic of their own choosing.
-The expectation is that the final product will be a research paper roughly 50 pages in length, to be completed by the end of the Winter Quarter.
+The expectation is that the final product will be a research paper roughly 50 pages in length, to be completed by the end of the following winter quarter.

-To be eligible to participate in the Political Science Honors Thesis Program, students must meet the following criteria:
+The following criteria are required to participate in the Political Science Honors Thesis Program:

-In the past, students accepted to participate would identify a faculty advisor and then enroll in PS 191H in Fall of the senior year, while beginning work on the thesis itself.
-Effective immediately, we have changed the procedure as follows.
-PS191H is now a prerequisite for the honors program, and will be offered each Spring Quarter beginning in Spring 2013.
 One of the final requirements for PS191H will be the submission of a contract with a faculty advisor and a thesis topic.
-Applications for the Honors Program will be due on the Friday of Week 10 of the junior-year Spring Quarter.
+Applications for the Honors Program will be due on the Friday of Week 10 of the junior-year spring quarter.

-The senior honors thesis program, then, will consist of PS 198 (Fall) and PS 198 (Winter), and the completed thesis will be submitted at the end of Winter Quarter.
-The 198 course is a contract course with individual faculty advisors.
+The senior honors thesis program, then, will consist of PS 198 in fall and another PS 198 in winter, and the completed thesis is due at the end of winter quarter.
+PS 198 is a contract course with individual faculty advisors.
 The faculty advisor must be a member of the permanent faculty of the Department of Political Science or hold a joint/courtesy appointment with the Department of Political Science.
 The permanent faculty list is at the department website http://www.polisci.ucla.edu/faculty or at the undergraduate counseling office in 4269 Bunche Hall.